Tuesday, August 09, 2011

 And he said unto them, Ye are from beneath; I am from above: ye are of this world; I am not of this world.
 (John 8:23)

 In a simple phrase of St. John that separates the doctrine and spirit of Christ from the spirit of Antichrist, "Jesus Christ is come in the flesh."
 As used above in a quoted passage (...every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, etc. I John 4:1-4), we may well appreciate the incarnate meaning of His human name, and the familiar reality of "flesh."
 But, the word "come" is loaded with meaning.
 No one else has ever come into the world; all the rest of us originated here.
-The word "come" is the operative word that speaks of Christ's Divinity as the Word, a Person not created.
+The word "come" is the operative word that speaks of Christ's Divinity as the Logos, a Person not created.
 For, the spirit of Antichrist denies that He is come in the flesh; that is, it denies the Incarnation of the Word by one of two means: Either the spirit of error denies that Jesus Christ is truly human in every real way; or it denies that He is God, the One Who has come into the world of His own making.
 This is an essential fact of Christology, that he came into the world.
 We do well to consider the Greek word translated "world" in the original New Testament; it is the familiar word κόσμος (cosmos).
-The Word, a Person equal to the Father Who is not part of the creation at all ("begotten not made"), but rather is God in His own true nature, entered the created order.
+The Logos, a Person equal to the Father Who is not part of the creation at all ("begotten not made"), but rather is God in His own true nature, entered the created order.
 He took the fullness of human nature into His Divine Person.

-The First Council of Nicea (325 AD) finally rejected the heresy of Arius (who asserted that the Word was a creature) by recalling the revelation that Christ alone saves us from sin and death.
-Yes, the texts of Scripture showed clearly all of the things we have seen in the portions quoted from the Gospel of John, and several more such passages that unmistakably teach that the Word, or the Son, is equal to and one with the Father, without beginning or end.
+The First Council of Nicea (325 AD) rejected the teaching of Arius (who asserted that the Word was a creature) by recalling the revelation that Christ alone saves us from sin and death.
+Yes, the texts of Scripture showed clearly all of the things we have seen in the portions quoted from the Gospel of John, and several more such passages that unmistakably teach that the Logos, or the Son, is equal to and one with the Father, without beginning or end.
 But, in the final analysis, they recognized above every other consideration that Soteriology, the study of salvation, always centers on the Person of the Son of God.

 It is no small matter, therefore, to understand the Gospel.
 Unless we see Christ as Divine, and as coming into His creation by taking a second nature alien to His "begotten not made" Person as "Light of Light, very God of very God, of one substance (ομοουσιον) with the Father," we may be inclined to feel a need for an additional savior, or perhaps some means of making our own atonement.
 If we limit His atonement we limit Him, treating Him as less than God.
 We can add nothing more to His salvation, nor can there be any need to do so.